Uthappa13/PathPlanning_WarehouseRobot/README.md

-## Optimized Path Planning for Warehouse Robots Using Informed RRT* and ROS2
+## Path Planning for Warehouse Robots Using Informed RRT* and ROS2

 ## Project Overview